vlocityinc/vlocity_build/README.md

 Vlocity Build is a command line tool to export and deploy Vlocity DataPacks in a source control friendly format through a YAML Manifest describing your project.
 Its primary goal is to enable Continuous Integration for Vlocity Metadata through source control.
 It is written as a Node.js Command Line Tool.

-# Recent Major Changes
+# Recent Features
 --------

-## v1.8 - Delta Deploys / Exports, Error Message Enhancements, Git Changes Based Deploys, and Auto Update Settings,
+## v1.8 - Delta Deploys / Exports, Error Message Enhancements, Git Changes Based Deploys, and Auto Update Settings
 ### Delta Deploys / Exports
 Add `deltaCheck: true` to your job file to enable checking to see if there are changes to the the items you are about to deploy or export.
 This check will run much faster than the getDiffsAndDeploy check, but at this time 100% consistency is not gauranteed for all DataPack Types.
 The checks will error on the side of caution and run the deploy /export automatically for any DataPack Type that may have changes.